MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-ad-auth-adutil-tutorial.md

 ## Domain machine preparation

-Ensure there is forwarding host (A) entry added in Active Directory for the Linux host IP address.
+Make sure there is forwarding host (A) entry added in Active Directory for the Linux host IP address.
 In this tutorial, the IP address of `myubuntu` host machine is `10.0.0.10`.
 We add the forwarding host entry in Active Directory as shown below.
 The entry ensures that when users connect to myubuntu.contoso.com, it reaches the right host.

 :::image type="content" source="media/sql-server-linux-ad-auth-adutil-tutorial/host-a-record.png" alt-text="add host record":::